-Non-invasive brain stimulation (NIBS) has attracted the interest of the general public and researchers since Anthony Barker first described transcranial magnetic stimulation at the University of Sheffield (UK) in 1985.
-Consequently, there has been an increasing number of scientific publications in this field (1-3).
+Non-invasive brain stimulation (NIBS) has attracted the interest of the general public and researchers since Anthony Barker first described transcranial magnetic stimulation at the University of Sheffield (UK) in 1985 and consequently, there has been an increasing number of scientific publications in this field (1-3).
 In recent decades, new NIBS techniques and protocols have been developed, including transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS) (4,5).

-For the development of these techniques, as in other scientific areas, researchers are obliged to consult large amounts of scientific literature to develop their work, which involves a high time expenditure and complexity (6,7).
+For the development of these techniques, as in other scientific areas, researchers are obliged to consult large amounts of scientific literature to develop their work, which involves a high time expenditure and a huge complexity (6,7).
 Thus, as we move towards an information and knowledge society, it is necessary to have quantitative indicators and tools that make it possible to objectify the differences between the publications (6,8).
 For several decades, methodological models have been developed that allow us to understand the development of scientific activity.
-Bibliometric studies offer a statistical and quantitative analysis of published articles and provide insight into their impact on a field of research (9-13).
+Bibliometric studies offer a statistical and quantitative analysis of published articles, and provide insight into their impact on a field of research (9-13).

-The first works on bibliometrics were carried out by Garfield, Kessler, and Price (14-16), who observed that in the statistical analysis of bibliographic references and citations, could be found patterns establishing thematic associations between scientific works (9,14-18).
+The first works on Bibliometrics were carried out by Garfield, Kessler and Price (14-16), who observed that in the statistical analysis of bibliographic references and citations, patterns that establish thematic associations between scientific works could be found (9,14-18).
 Years later, Small and Marshakova (19,20) proposed co-citation analysis as an objective model to reveal the intellectual structure of scientific specialties (9,19,20).

-Co-citation analysis is based on the hypothesis that there is a thematic similarity between two or more documents cited in the same document, and the higher the co-citation frequency, the greater the affinity between them (9).
-If a co-citation analysis is performed correctly, it will be possible to know the most relevant authors or papers in a discipline through the empirical consensus established by the hundreds who cited those authors or papers and not only by the impressions of a single researcher (6,17,21).
+Co-citation analysis is based on the hypothesis that there is a thematic similarity between two or more documents that are cited in the same document, and the higher frequency of co-citation, the greater affinity between them (9).
+If a cocitation analysis is performed correctly, it will be possible to know the most relevant authors or papers in a discipline through the empirical consensus established by the hundreds of citators of those authors or papers, and not only by the impressions of a single researcher (6,17,21).

-Most cited papers represent the key concepts, methods, or experiments in a field, so co-citation patterns can be used as a technique to contribute to the knowledge of the scientific disciplines intellectual structure (9,22).
-Bibliometric studies apply to areas like neurology where similar analyses have been performed for other neuropsychiatric treatments (23-26).
+If it is accepted that the most cited papers represent the key concepts, methods or experiments in a field, co-citation patterns can be used as a technique to contribute to the knowledge of the intellectual structure of scientific disciplines (9,22).
+So that bibliometric studies are applicable to areas such as neurology, where similar analyses have been performed for other neuropsychiatric treatments (23-26).

-On the other hand, CiteSpace is a freely available Java software invented in 2004 by Professor Chaomei Chen to perform bibliometric analysis.
-It is characterized by analyzing and visualizing network maps of authors, keywords, institutions, countries, subject categories, and co-citation networks of cited authors, cited references, and cited journals (11,27-33).
+On the other hand, CiteSpace is a freely available Java softwave invented in early 2004 by Professor Chaomei Chen to perform bibliometric analysis.
+It is characterized by analyzing and visualizing network maps of authors, keywords, institutions, countries, subject categories, and co-citation networks of cited authors, cited references and cited journals (11,27-33).

-The graphs obtained from CiteSpace are composed of two main elements: the nodes and the links (6,11,31).
-Each node represents elements such as citation, institution, author, and country, and each link between two nodes involves a co-citation relationship.
-Thus, the size of the nodes represents the individual citation frequency of each document, and the thickness of the links represents the co-citation strength between two nodes.
+The graphs obtained from CiteSpace are composed of two main elements, the nodes and the links (6,11,31).
+Each node represents elements such as a citation, institution, author and country, and each link between two nodes involves a cocitation relationship between them.
+Thus, the size of the nodes represents the individual citation frequency of each document and the thickness of the links represents the cocitation strength between 2 nodes.
 Additionally, the grey tone of the nodes and lines represents different years (6,11,31).

-After what was exposed, the main objective of this study is to identify and visualize the intellectual structure of non-invasive brain stimulation through document co-citation analysis.
+After what was exposed, the main objective of this study is to identify and visualize the intellectual structure of noninvasive brain stimulation through document cocitation analysis.